 Most people are familiar with the most common uses of GPS technology, such as mapping and surveying, getting directions, and keeping track of children.
 But there are many other uses you may never had realised were out there.
 GPS plays an important role in all types of applications used by the military and first responders, as well as other commercial and personal uses.
 Here are some of the ways GPS tracking systems are used.

 Initially developed by the military, GPS is still used to track troop movements, aircraft, navigation at sea, and more.
 This is very important for military units stationed in unfamiliar territory or on the move at night.

 GPS tracking is also used in search and rescue operations.
 It helps rescue teams keep track of where they've searched or even get information from a lost person's phone or GPS device.

 Commercial fleets often use GPS tracking to monitor their fleet vehicles.
-By installing GPS devices on fleet vehicles, fleet managers can track their drivers' locations and statuses as well as get important insights about their fleet's efficiency.
+By installing GPS devices on fleet vehicles, fleet managers can track their drivers' locations and statuses, as well as get important insights about their fleet's efficiency.

-Most wearable tech such as watches used in running, biking, and hiking use GPS tracking, giving users input on distance traveled, their speed, or where they are in the wilderness.
+Most wearable tech such as watches used for running, biking, and hiking, use GPS tracking, giving users input on distance traveled, their speed, or where they are in the wilderness.
 With the increase in smartphone use, almost all of us carry GPS tracking devices everywhere we go.
 This technology can be used in new ways, including augmented reality (AR) applications to location-based games.
 These types of uses will only increase in the coming years.